 Explore why Thailand is known as the Land of Similes.

 Thailand is one of the most welcoming countries in the world, and is known as the “Land of Smiles”.
-The Thai people are warm and friendly, welcoming you to a stunningly beautiful country filled with historical riches and fascinating ancient culture.
+The Thai people are warm and friendly, welcoming you to a stunningly beautiful country filled with historical riches and the culture of Thailand.

 The nickname, “Land of Smiles”, was first used to promote travel to Thailand.
 It’s easy to see why with its white sand beaches, very affordable travel, and the generous hospitality of the local people.
 The cost of travel to Thailand remains extremely low in comparison to Western or European countries.
 This makes it excellent for families, destination weddings, and anniversaries or reunions.